 Too Much Personalization May Not Be a Good Thing (More is Not Always More).

 We are inclined to believe that an email entirely customized to the buyer will outperform any other.
-However, the team actually found that emails that were completely personalized (showed little to no similarity to the original email template) did not perform as well as expected, with performance dropping off significantly.
+However, the team actually found that emails that were completely personalized (showed little to no similarity to the original email template) did not perform as well as expected.
+In fact, performance dropped off significantly.
 One explanation of this is that these “bespoke emails” delivered by rogue reps deviate so significantly from the originally planned template, that the fundamental talking points and clarity of message are lost.
 Be mindful of going from personalized to personal.

 Your Mileage May Vary.

 The team extended their research to examine how individual sales teams performed when personalization was included in their email communications.
 While there existed a lot of variation in the data, the pattern was clear – including personalization increased reply rates.
-The average ratio increase between 0 and 20 percent personalization was 1.93x the reply rate, with higher performing teams achieving up to 5.27x the reply rate.
-This supports the notion that the best teams get more out of their personalization efforts, possibly based on the quality of the content, overall product/market fit for the target company, the quality of prospect/customer data etc….
+The average ratio increase between 0 and 20 percent personalization was 1.93x the reply rate.
+Higher performing teams achieve up to 5.27x the reply rate.
+This supports the notion that the best teams get more out of their personalization efforts, possibly based on the quality of the content, overall product/market fit for the target company, the quality of prospect/customer data etc…

 Start Personalizing Today